bariiss/hls-proxy/README.md

 ## ✏️Purpose

-A simple proxy server that parses m3u8 manifets and proxies all requests.
-This is useful for adding headers, prefetching clips or other custom logic when loading streams that cannot be modified directly at the source.
+A resilient HLS proxy that rewrites manifests, prefetches and decrypts segments, and optionally caches clips in-memory or on disk so streams can be replayed—even when the origin drops segments—while letting you inject custom headers and tuning via configuration.

 ## 🔧 Changes Compared to bitknox/hls-proxy